update March 12, 2021

 Exploring the HEART of health

-By following this blog, you’ll know when I post the additional pieces reviewing the COVID-19 pandemic as well as other topics that explore the HEART of health.
+By following this blog, you’ll know when I post new pieces about COVID or other infection disease threats and other topics that explore always explore the HEART of health.

 Thank you for sharing at #OverTheMoon.
 Pinned and shared.
 Have a lovely week.
 I hope to see you at next week’s party too!
 Please stay safe and healthy.
 Come party with us at Over The Moon!
 Catapult your content Over The Moon! @marilyn_lesniak @EclecticRedBarn